Vietnam.vn - Nền tảng quảng bá Việt Nam

 This incident caused the train from Hanoi to Hai Phong station to be temporarily stopped, and could only reach Thuong Ly station, about 4km from the final station.

-Authorities initially determined that the flood from upstream caused the river water to rise about 20cm higher than normal, leading to the cabin of the barge colliding with the bridge.
+Authorities initially determined that the flood from upstream caused the river water to rise about 20cm higher than normal, causing the cabin of the barge to collide with the bridge.

 The Swing Bridge in Hai Phong is 100m long and was built by the French in 1902.
 Previously, this bridge was able to rotate 90 degrees to make way for passing ships, but after being renovated, the bridge can no longer rotate.